 Under O. Reg.
 367/11, section 35, Service Managers may establish local eligibility rules that require a household's assets to be below a maximum value to be eligible for a housing subsidy.
-In March 2018, York Regional Council established local asset limits that came into effect on October 1, 2018.
+York Region established local asset limits that came into effect on October 1, 2018.

-The asset limit applies to both applicants and tenants and co-operative members receiving a rent subsidy.
+The asset limits apply to both applicants and tenants receiving Rent Assistance.